 - Sort slates into different thicknesses (thick, medium and thin).
 Thicker slates should be laid at the eaves, thinner slates at the ridge. - Any slate found to be twisted, bowed etc. should be set to one side and used for eave or top slates, or cut for half slates, valleys or chimneys. - Roofing slate is always holed from the back, creating a countersunk area on the front, so that any water present near the hole does not have a direct route to the underside of the slate.
-It also provides a neat spalled area for the nail head to sit in. - Pre-holed are supplied as standard in the UK.
-Unholed (blank) slates are also available to special order, and can give peace of mind on very low pitches when used with slate hooks. - Load out the slates on the roof with the thickest slates in the lowest courses.
+It also provides a neat spalled area for the nail head to sit in. - SIGA 120 are supplied blank as standard and can give you peace of mind on very low pitches when used with slate hooks. - Load out the slates on the roof with the thickest slates in the lowest courses.